-A. Yes, there are two ways to delete the abandoned machine agent, either from controller UI by creating a dummy application or through a manual step to delete the agent from the database.
-The steps for both are located here: Delete abandoned machine agent.
+There are two ways to delete the abandoned machine agent, either from controller UI by creating a dummy application or through a manual step to delete the agent from the database.
+See the steps for either process under Delete abandoned machine agent.

-A. There are two solutions for this, found here: Agent Status on .NET
+There are two solutions for this, found in Agent Status on .NET

 -XX:MaxPermSize=<value>) to a higher value (256m at least) and try again.

-A. We need to run one machine agent process for each application on a machine.
+To assign a Machine Agent to multiple applications on the same server, run one Machine Agent process for each application on a machine.

 -Dappdynamics.agent.uniqueHostId=a1for n1 and m1. and